BOARD OF DIRECTORS BIOGRAPHIES

 SECRETARY

-In 1990, Ken’s interest in civil rights law led him to the Chicago Commission on Human Relations.
-The Commission serves as the city’s civil rights agency responsible for investigating and adjudicating complaints of discrimination, providing assistance to hate crime victims, mediating racial and ethnic tensions, and providing anti-bias training.
+Kenneth Gunn, Commissioner, Chicago Commission on Human Relations.
+For more than 30 years, Ken Gunn has dedicated his career to public service, specifically civil rights law.
+He previously served as the First Deputy Commissioner of the Chicago Commission on Human Relations for more than 25 years.
+The Commission serves as the City of Chicago’s civil rights agency responsible for investigating and adjudicating complaints of discrimination, aiding hate crime victims, mediating racial and ethnic tensions, and providing anti-bias training.

 IMMEDIATE PAST PRESIDENT